Affordance: Three categories

 This means that, when affordances are perceptible, they offer a direct link between perception and action, and, when affordances are hidden or false, they can lead to mistakes and misunderstandings.

 Affordance in robotics

 Problems in robotics indicate that affordance is not only a theoretical concept from psychology.
 In object grasping and manipulation, robots need to learn the affordance of objects in the environment, i.e., to learn from visual perception and experience (a) whether objects can be manipulated, (b) to learn how to grasp an object, and (c) to learn how to manipulate objects to reach a particular goal.
 As an example, the hammer can be grasped, in principle, with many hand poses and approach strategies, but there is a limited set of effective contact points and their associated optimal grip for performing the goal.

+Fire safety

+In the context of fire safety, affordances are the perceived and actual properties of objects and spaces that suggest how they can be used during an emergency.
+For instance, well-designed signage, clear pathways, and accessible exits afford quick evacuation.
+By understanding and applying affordance principles, designers can create environments that intuitively guide occupants towards safety, reduce evacuation time, and minimize the risk of injury during a fire.
+Incorporating affordance-based design in building layouts, emergency equipment placement, and evacuation procedures ensures that users can effectively interact with their surroundings under stressful conditions, ultimately improving overall fire safety.
+This theory has been applied to select best design for several evacuation systems using data from physical experiments and virtual reality experiments.

 Affordances in language education

 Based on Gibson’s conceptualization of affordances as both the good and bad that the environment offers animals, affordances in language learning are both the opportunities and challenges that learners perceive of their environment when learning a language.
 Affordances, which are both learning opportunities or inhibitions, arise from the semiotic budget of the learning environment, which allows language to evolve.
 Positive affordances, or learning opportunities, are only effective in developing learner's language when they perceive and actively interact with their surroundings.
 Negative affordances, on the other hand, are crucial in exposing the learners’ weaknesses for teachers, and the learners themselves, to address their moment-to-moment needs in their learning process.